dipika2204/React_CurrencyChange/README.md

     b.	npm start (this will do all the connection required the create Bundle.js file and automatically start the project on the browser)

-Don’t go to the browser we have to start the server to extract the data
+Don’t go to the browser we have to start the server to extract the data:

     a.	npm install fast-csv –save.